'He Fell from the Heavens'

 To the people of Brazil, the ascent to international superstardom arrived at the perfect time.
 The country has been dealing with its worst recession in a century and the biggest political scandal in its history.
 President Dilma Rousseff, embroiled in corruption allegations, was impeached in 2016, and her successor, Michel Temer, was also caught up in allegations of wrongdoing.
 Protesters have continually filled the streets over the last few years, wagging their fingers at the fat cats and the one-percenters.

-Against that depressing backdrop, last summer Neymar pushed for the largest transfer and salary in futebol history, moving from Barcelona to Paris Saint-Germain.
-For many it was excessive.
-Headlines like the one on August 3 in the national paper Meia Hora—“In one night, Neymar will earn more than you do for six years of work”—didn’t exactly endear him to fans.
+Against that depressing backdrop last summer, Neymar pushed for the largest transfer and salary in futebol history, moving from Barcelona to Paris Saint-Germain.
+For many, it was excessive.
+Headlines like the one on Aug.
+3 in the national paper Meia Hora—"In one night, Neymar will earn more than you do for six years of work"—didn't exactly endear him to fans.
 Jesus, on the other hand, has an origin story and a seemingly humble nature that aligns him more with the new Brazil.

 "Jesus doesn't have that attention-seeking quality like Neymar," says Petri, the Palmeiras youth coach.
 "Neymar is above the people.
 Jesus is seen as one of the people."

-With the fans’ love comes attachment, then expectations.
-Jesus is aware that his goalscoring record for Brazil means he’s no longer seen as the kid with potential; he’s asked to be, along with Neymar, the great hope to restore futebol pride to a country that craves it, perhaps more than any other.
+With the fans' love comes attachment, then expectations.
+Jesus is aware that his goalscoring record for Brazil means he's no longer seen as the kid with potential.
+He's asked to be, along with Neymar, the great hope to restore futebol pride to a country that craves it, perhaps more than any other.

 Elano, who sees what most Brazilians see from a distance, is encouraged Jesus will be able to deal with his newfound fame.

-“He’s a cold-blooded guy,” he says.
-“He doesn’t run away from a tough situation.
-He goes for it head-on.”
+"He's a cold-blooded guy," he says.
+"He doesn't run away from a tough situation.
+He goes for it head-on."

 Petri, who has known Jesus for much of his soccer life, remains more measured.
 "I'm not persuaded he'll able to deal with the pressure," he says.
 "If Neymar and Coutinho take the pressure, the team will benefit more."